SURVIVING AND THRIVING AFTER A TERMINATION OR BEING LAID OFF

 WE HELP PEOPLE PREPARE FOR INTERVIEWS.
 LET US HELP YOU.

 Stop and Refocus

-In some cases, companies will have options or benefits such as severance pay for employees to collect before their final departure from the company.
+In some cases, companies will have options or benefits such as severance pay for laid-off employees to collect before their final departure from the company.
 In other cases, the layoff is probationary with full expectations to rehire employees that have been let go.
-It is important to collect this information before moving on to next steps.
+It is important to collect this information before moving on to the next steps.

 Collect Important Information

 Before you walk out the door, it is important to gather information and a letter proving that you have been laid off from your current position.
 This step is important if you have plans to collect unemployment and having proof of termination speeds up the process for you to receive benefits.